JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* add time limit for each test, and set a different number of iterations for each type of test
  - *1.5 hours* implement graph functionality based on JSON data

+### 14 Jan 2021

+ - *3 hours* experimenting with pattern texture on all elements of multi-view
+   - very chaotic, but does provide extra information
+ - *0.5 hours* creating new logo

 TODO:
  - fix rotation...
    - check every equation
  - navigation to between rep graphs

- - add patterns to multi-view and timeline objects if in effect
+ - add patterns to timeline objects if in effect
+ - practice scene with cube to test controls